Innovation Studies

 with DOE staff members.

-three arguments in favour of the promising option.
-First there is the
+in favour of the promising option.
+First there is the technology’s current

-promising technologies: increased pressure on the hydrogen vision has resulted
+technologies: increased pressure on the hydrogen vision has resulted in more

-in more stringent selection of enabling technologies, based on their growth
+stringent selection of enabling technologies, based on their growth potential.

-potential.
-As a consequence, the ‘losers’ are dropped from the hydrogen
+As a consequence, the ‘losers’ are dropped from the hydrogen research

 Simona Negro, Floortje Alkemade, and Marko Hekkert

-system should contain a large share of renewable energy sources.
-This requires
+contain a large share of renewable energy sources.
+This requires the

-the development and diffusion of renewable energy technologies (RET).
-Even
+development and diffusion of renewable energy technologies (RET).
+Even though

 diffusion of RET, the results are disappointing.
 Apparently, it is a difficult